-Note: Accelerator does not currently support ClearCase integration on Solaris x86.
-If you have need of this support, please contact your Electric Cloud sales representative.
-You can use ecclearcase_fake.so to provide information about your ClearCase setup through an ini file.
-See the "eMake's "fake" interface for ClearCase" section in the ElectricAccelerator Electric Make User Guide.
+Note: Accelerator does not currently support ClearCase integration on Solaris x86 platforms.
+If you need this support, contact your Electric Cloud sales representative.
+You can use ecclearcase_fake.so to provide information about your ClearCase setup through a .ini file.
+See the "eMake's "Fake" interface for ClearCase" section in the "Third-Party Integrations" chapter of the ElectricAccelerator Electric Make User Guide at http://docs.electric-cloud.com/accelerator_doc/AcceleratorIndex.html.